tshort/julia/test/standalone-aot/README.md

 This hasn't been tested a lot.

 A major problem area is dynamic code that uses `invoke()`.
 That currently doesn't work at all.
-That is used in IO code, so there's no "hello world", yet.

 Right now, the testing code just targets Linux.

+Basic IO code that uses `Core.stdout` seems to work.
+The `print` family of functions does not.

 The API to adjust the new variable `standalone-aot-mode` in code generation is clunky.
 Right now, there's a `jl_set_standalone_aot_mode()` function and a